top of page

 Physics Education Research

-Rather than teaching physics as it has always been done, how can our methods be adapted to context?
+How should university teaching methods be adapted to context?
 What are some of the most effective methods?
-And how can diversity, equity, and inclusion initiatives best help the next generation of physicists?
+And how can initiatives best serve the next generation of physicists?

 Fall 2014 - Spring 2018